hillbilly

 Screened at the New York Guggenheim Museum, 2004

-Screened at the United for Peace and Justice National Convention in St. Louis, Missouri, to over five-hundred people, March, 2005
+Screened at the United for Peace and Justice National Convention in St. Louis, Missouri, to over 500

 Queer Tactics Film Festival, June 2006